madfish-solutions/quipuswap-core-v2/test/test.md

 11. `set_admin`:

     - ✅ should fail if not admin is trying to setup new pending admin;
+    - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should setup new pending admin by admin.

 12. `confirm_admin`:

     - ✅ should fail if pending admin is `None`;
     - ✅ should fail if not pending admin is trying to confirm new admin;
+    - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should confirm new admin by pending admin.

 13. `set_flash_swaps_proxy`:

     - ✅ should fail if not admin is trying to setup new flash swaps proxy;
+    - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should setup new flash swaps proxy.

 14. `set_auction`:

     - ✅ should fail if not admin is trying to setup new auction;
+    - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should setup new auction.

 15. `add_managers`:

     - ✅ should fail if not admin is trying to add new manager;
+    - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should add one manager;
     - ✅ should remove one manager;
     - ✅ should add a group of managers;